Why a New Organization is Needed within the Intelligence Community

 “If you look back today over the last 25 years, it is a fact that we have had a progressive degeneration of our intelligence community in general; in particular in the field of human intelligence.”

-After the heinous attacks against the United States on 9-11-2001, the US Intelligence Community took a major beating from multiple politicians.
-As the 9-11 Commission worked tirelessly to uncover truths in failures, it concluded that the US IC, as a whole, failed.
+After the heinous attacks against the United States on 9-11-2001, the U.S. Intelligence Community (IC) took a major beating from multiple politicians.
+As the 9-11 Commission worked tirelessly to uncover truths in failures, it concluded that the U.S. IC, as a whole, failed.
 That failure was catastrophic.

 For several years, China has been able to identify and capture US assets living and working in country.
 Some claim this series of events started in 2010 however others know the attack against these assets started much earlier.

 Iran, China, and Lebanon have succeeded in doing the unimaginable—they dismantled U.S. Human Intelligence networks.

 Most of the assets compromised are believed to have been executed.